KhushbooKaur25/data_palestine/README.md

 # data_palestine
-Number of Palestinians killed in Gaza so far
+Number of Palestinians killed in Gaza so far!

 This is a project for my school in which I am learning Data Visualization.